Sex Offender Registration

 - Prostitution if the person solicited is younger than 18 [as of September 1, 2015] (§43.02(c)(3))

 Offenses that have a lifetime registration requirement are either Sexually Violent Offenses under CCP Article 62.001(6) or specifically enumerated offenses under Code of Criminal Procedure Art.
 62.101(a).
-A conviction for any of the following offenses trigger a lifetime reporting requirement:
+A conviction for any of the following offenses triggers a lifetime reporting requirement:

 - Aggravated Kidnapping involving intent to violate or abuse the victim sexually (§20.04(a)(4))